luizfelipedasilva678/web-component-slider/README.md

-# Slider with Web Components
+# Slider with Web Component